 •Communicated regularly – Once or twice a year at an employee performance reviews or monthly awards at the “team member of the month” ceremony don’t get it done.
 People need frequent feedback that they’re valued (the frequency will differ according to the individual and the setting).

 •In the language and actions that are meaningful to the recipient – Do you realize that 20% to 25% of people don’t want to go in front of the group to receive a reward?
-Did you realize that going to an unstructured, social gathering with a group of people they don’t know well is closer to torture for many introverts?
+Did you realize that going to an unstructured, social gathering with a group of people they don’t know well is closer to torture for many introverts free google chrome?
 We’ve identified five “languages” of appreciation for the workplace – words of affirmation, quality time, acts of service, tangible gifts, and appropriate physical touch.

 Foundational fact: Not everyone feels appreciated in the same way